TheLux83/100-days-of-code/log.md

 ### Day 6: February 10, 2020

-**Today's Progress**: Reqritten the whole Django Tutorial.
+**Today's Progress**: Rewritten the whole Django Tutorial.
 First to get the commands into my brain and second because I hadn't the code on this computer.

 **Thoughts:** It wasn't a bad idea to rewrite everything.
 I think, that the whole thing is settling in my brain.
 I understand more and more of that what I'm typing.
 I'm still aren't able to write a whole website on my own, but I hope, that at the end of this week, I will have gone through the whole tutorial and am able to start my little project.

+### Day 7: February 11, 2020

+**Today's Progress**: Learned Django Tests and creating better (read shorter) code today.

+**Thoughts:** Still have much to learn.
+And I had a hard time understing tests in my flask tutorial.
+But again, thanks to this tutorial I now understand tests and the importance of them.
+Have a few sites for implementing tests and then only chapter 6 remains.